vseryakov/backendjs/README.md

     * Computed HMAC-SHA1 digest from the canonical string and encode it as BASE64 string, preserve trailing = if any
     * Form BK-Signature HTTP header as the following:
         - The header string consist of multiple fields separated by pipe |
-            - Field1: Signature version, 1,2,3,4, the difference is what kind of secret and email are used for signing the canonical string:
+            - Field1: Signature version, 1,2,3,4, the difference is what kind of id is used for signing the canonical string:
-                - version 1, the original secret and email are used
+                - version 1, id returned by /account/add
-                - version 2 the the secret is HMAC-SHA1 digest calculated from email using the original secret, BASE64(HMAC-SHA1(secret, email)), email is original
+                - version 2, account email
-                - version 3 the secret is as in version 2, email is BASE64(HMAC-SHA1(secret2, email)) where secret2 is the secret from version 2
+                - version 3, account email signed as BASE64(HMAC-SHA1(secret, email))
-                - version 4 is the same as version 3 but it is used in session cookies, not headers
+                - version 4, the same as version 3 but it is used in session cookies, not headers
             - Field2: Application version or other ap specific data
-            - Field3: account email
+            - Field3: account email or id depending on signature version
             - Field4: HMAC-SHA1 digest from the canonical string
             - Field5: expiration value in milliseconds or empty string
             - Field6: checksum or empty string